Discover the best sites in el Barri Gotic

 Medieval synagogue.
 According to the records kept in our archives, it would be the oldest synagogue in Europe.
 You will learn here the history of our Medieval Jewish community, that disappeared after the attacks suffered in 1391.

-But wait!
-Did you know that Picasso used to hang out in the area?
-Share this post to discover where!
+AND BONUS!
+Where did Picasso used to hang out in the area?

 Els Quatre Gats.
 This café in the Gothic District has kept its bohemian atmosphere from the early 1900’s when a young and still unknown Picasso use to hang out there to hear the news arriving from France.
 Here he also celebrated one of his first art exhibits and even designed the decoration of the restaurant menu.
 A great place to travel back in time and enjoy a lovely dinner with live music.